 There's an old saying: Money is meant to be spent.
 After all, why else are you working if not to enjoy your money and make life better for the people you love?
-However, it's important to know how and why you spend money to control your habits so you're not spending recklessly.
+However, it's important to know how and why you spend money.
+Healthy spending habits should reflect what truly matters to you, now and in the future.

 Let's take a closer look at the main categories of spending: needs, wants and wishes.
 These will look different for everyone.
-Understanding these three buckets, and how you look at them with your priorities and values in mind, will help you choose how to spend—and save—wisely.
+Understanding these three types of spending, and how you look at them with your priorities and values in mind, will help you choose how to spend—and save—wisely.

 Needs: Critical items for everyday life